kristopherjohnson/bitsybasic/README.md

 To run the interpreter and enter commands, do this:

-    ./finchbasic
+    finchbasic

-If you want to "load a program" into `finchbasic` and run it, you can do something like this:
+If you want to "load a program" into `finchbasic` and run it from the command line, you can do something like this:

-    ./finchbasic < myprogram.basic
+    finchbasic < myprogram.basic

-If you want to "load a program" and then interact, you can do this:
+If you want to "load a program" interactively, you can do this:

-    cat myprogram.basic - | ./finchbasic
+    finchbasic
+    : load "myprogram.basic"
+    : run

 `finchbasic` expects input to be a list of BASIC statements.
 If a line starts with a line number, then the line is added to the program stored in memory, overwriting any existing line with that same line number.
 If a line does not start with a line number, then it is executed immediately.